rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 This query finds the specified Year Group, Day, Module and Room.
 It then ties Year Group to Day (with the label "ON"), then Day to Module (labelled as "HAS"), and finally the Module to the Room (labelled "IN").
 In English, the above relationship looks like:
 __BSc in Software Development -On- Monday -Has- Database Management Systems -In- 0994__
 I related nodes in this way because when searching a timetable, the most common order is by course and then by day - it wouldn't make much sense if someone tried to search by day and *then* narrow it down to their course.
-I also added properties on the IN and HAS relationships (*:HAS{time: "10am", type: "Lecture", group:"All", duration:"1HR"}*), to allow for filtering when searching.
-Both relationships have the same properties.
+I also added properties on the IN and HAS relationships - *:HAS{time: "10am", type: "Lecture", group:"All", duration:"1HR"}* - to allow for filtering when searching.
+Both relationship types have the same properties.

 I ran into issues when trying to query a room's availability on a particular day, so I had to add a day property to IN and HAS relationships.
-I decided the easiest way to do this was search relationships by id and edit from there.
+I decided the easiest way to do this was search relationships by ID and edit from there.
 I found this solution for how to delete a relationship by ID on a [StackOverflow Question](http://stackoverflow.com/questions/28185623/simple-way-to-delete-a-relationship-by-id-in-neo4j-cypher), and simply edited it to set a property instead :

 	Match ()-[r]-() Where ID(r)=303
 	set r.day="Wednesday"